Psychogenic pruritus

-Psychogenic pruritus, also known as psychogenic itch or functional itch disorder is pruritus not associated with a dermatologic or systemic cause.
+Psychogenic pruritus, also known as psychogenic itch or functional itch disorder, is pruritus not associated with a dermatologic or systemic cause.
 More often than not, it is attributed to a psychiatric cause.
 Psychogenic pruritus is not the same as neuropathic itch though both are conditions which require more research.
-This condition is not explained well in DSM-V and is typically considered a diagnosis of exclusion.
-This condition is not well-studied and it is difficult to ascertain as it is seen by both dermatologists and psychiatrists.
-In order to provide some consensus to this condition, The French Psychodermatology Group have created diagnostic criteria for this condition.
+This condition is not explained well in DSM-5 and is typically considered a diagnosis of exclusion.
+This condition is not well-studied and is difficult to ascertain as it is seen by both dermatologists and psychiatrists.
+In order to provide some consensus to this condition, the French Psychodermatology Group have created diagnostic criteria for this condition.

-Symptoms
+Signs and symptoms

 Psychogenic pruritus typically appears as itching on the face and on the extensor surfaces of the body.
 This includes the back side of the arms, the abdomen, the side of the legs and the upper back and shoulders.
 These areas are more frequent because they are within hand's reach.

 Diagnosis

 When considering the diagnosis of psychogenic pruritus, it is important to rule out medical, dermatologic and neuropathic causes.
 A strong history should be obtained and appropriate labwork should be drawn.
-One should consider drawing for a CBC (Complete Blood Count), ESR (Erythrocyte Sedimentation Rate), liver, renal and thyroid panel as abnormalities with any can contribute to pruritus.
+One should consider drawing for a CBC (complete blood count), ESR (erythrocyte sedimentation rate), liver, renal and thyroid panel as abnormalities with any can contribute to pruritus.
 Pruritus can be seen with hepatic and renal disease such as cholestasis, alcoholic liver disease, primary biliary cholangitis, hepatitis B and C, and chronic kidney disease.
 Drug and alcohol use can contribute to pruritus as well so it is worthwhile to gather a social history.
 Those who use cocaine and amphetamines may experience pruritus due to feelings of abnormal cutaneous sensations called 'delusions of parasitosis', also known as "meth mites".
 Opioid users can also experience pruritus so examining a patient's medication list can be beneficial.